 cron—the UNIX task scheduler—is critical to Magento’s day-to-day operations.
 It schedules things like reindexing, newsletters, e-mails, sitemaps, and so on.
 A crontab is a cron configuration.

-Starting with version 2.2, Magento creates a crontab for you.
-We add the Magento crontab to any configured crontab for the Magento file system owner.
-In other words, if you already set up crontabs for other extensions or applications, we add the Magento crontab to it.
+Starting with version 2.2, Commerce creates a crontab for you.
+We add the Commerce crontab to any configured crontab for the Commerce file system owner.
+In other words, if you already set up crontabs for other extensions or applications, we add the Commerce crontab to it.

 #~ MAGENTO START and